A common mistake is to just look at the percentage increase between last year's assessment and this year's assessment.

 Do not simply compare your assessment to other assessments.
 For example:

-- It is not enough to say your neighbour's house is assessed $40,000 less than yours.
+- It is not enough to say another property is assessed $40,000 less than yours.

 - Maybe this property is worth less.
-It might be smaller, poorer quality, or have less view, etc.
+It might be smaller, poorer quality, or have less of a view, etc.